WordPoints/wordpoints/src/readme.txt

 * Comments - You can award points to a user when they leave a comment, and also to post authors when they receive a comment.
 As with posts, you can award different amounts for comments on different post types, and points will automatically be removed if you delete a user's comment or mark it as spam.
 * Visiting your site - You can award points to a user when they visit your site at least once in a time period; once per day, for example.

+You can also conditionally award points based on a post's contents, a user's role, and more!

 All points transactions are logged and can be reviewed by administrators from the WordPoints » Points Logs admin screen.
 The logs can be displayed on the front end of your site using the [`[wordpoints_points_logs]`](http://wordpoints.org/user-guide/points-shortcodes/wordpoints_points_logs/)